-\psarrowcirc Center ; Radius (Ang1,Ang2) \psarrowcircP Center ; Radius [Pt1,Pt2]
+\figdrawarrowcirc Center ; Radius (Ang1,Ang2) \figdrawarrowcircP Center ; Radius [Pt1,Pt2]

-The macro $\product results are solved as the circular arcs is centered at Center, has the radius Radius and is limited by the angles Ang1 and Ang2 given in degrees.
+The macro \figdrawarrowcirc draws a circular arrow such that the circular arc is centered at Center, has the radius Radius and is limited by the angles Ang1 and Ang2 given in degrees.
 If Ang2 > Ang1, the arrow is drawn counterclockwise, else it is drawn clockwise.
-The arrow-head is drawn according to the psarrowhead macro settings.$
+The arrowhead is drawn according to the \figdrawarrowhead macro settings.